Switcheo/NeoModules/README.md

     <img src="https://img.shields.io/badge/nuget-1.0.3-green.svg"></a>
 </p>

+## Update (05-03-2018)
+Because of the project name changes, there is a new nuget package.
+To use you need to install [this](https://www.nuget.org/packages/NeoModules.JsonRpc.Client/) for the base rpc client, and [this](https://www.nuget.org/packages/NeoModules.RPC) for the main implementation.

 ## Update (25-02-2018)
 This project will be rename to **neo-modules** and it will host small different packages to help C# devs to start working on Neo.
 It follows a similar struture as [Nethereum](https://github.com/Nethereum/Nethereum) to ease the migration of Ethereum devs to Neo.
 This will include: